Erdnuss geschält auf weißen Hintergrund

 The advantage of peanut oil is that, unlike many other oils, it does not quickly turn rancid.
 When stored in a closed container in a cool, dark place, it has a shelf life of one to two years.
 Even if stored at warmer temperatures, it still stays fresh for months.
 It should be noted, however, that this oil begins turning viscous around 10 ° C, and eventually solidifies between 3 and -2 ° C.

-In pharmaceutical technology, it serves as carrier for fat-soluble substances in external, enteral and parenteral use, especially for sexual hormones with a depot effect, and as an oil in eyedrops.
+In pharmaceutical technology, it is used as a carrier for fat-soluble active ingredients for external, enteral or parenteral use, especially for sex hormones with a depot effect and as an oil for eye drops.

-In dermatology, peanut oil is considered helpful in fighting scabs and dandruff formation in the head region.
-Yet it can also be used in infant care and as a bath additive for treating eczema and ichthyosis.
+In dermatology, peanut oil is considered helpful against crusts and dandruff on the head.
+However, it can also be used for baby care and as a bath additive for the treatment of eczema and ichthyosis.

 According to the Lexikon der pflanzlichen Fette und Öle, peanut oil is also used in naturopathy in order to treat or even heal arteriosclerosis, bladder infections, sunburns, stress, constipation, weak digestion, and orange skin after sunbathing, among other ailments.